JosefMoosholzer/JosefMoosholzer.github.io/_posts/2022-10-25-documentation.md

 ---
-title: 'Note to myself: Start documenting your work!'
+title: 'A reminder that documentation benefits the author the most.'
-subtitle: 'A reminder that documentation benefits the author the most.'
+subtitle: 'Note to myself: Start documenting your work!'
 date: 2022-10-25 00:00:00
 description: My painful journey towards understanding the importance of documenting my workflow.
-featured_image: '/images/Doggo.jpg'
+featured_image: '/images/BlogHeros/Doggo.jpg'
 ---

 # Regret